 - The photos of Aline Klajn, Jacques Klajn and Charlotte Guzy from this collection have been added to the Give them a Face portrait collection (KD_00017) and the commemoration wall at the Kazerne Dossin museum.

 Betti Blaugrund was born in Uccle, Brussels, on 16 July 1942.
-Her father was diamond worker Wolf Blaugrund, born on 21 July 1910 in Nowy Sacz, Poland.
+Her father was Wolf Blaugrund, born on 21 July 1910 in Nowy Sacz (then the Austrian Empire, today Poland).
 Wolf came from an intellectual and religious family who held an inn.
-His mother died young.
-In 1929 Wolf migrated to Belgium where he joined his older brother Izak Baruch Hollander to work in the diamond industry.
-They arranged migration documents for their sister Menische Fradel alias Frieda Blaugrund who arrived in Belgium in 1930 and who then married Natjan Schnitzer.
-Wolf’s father and six other siblings would be deported from Poland to Belzec in August 1942 and were all were murdered.
+His mother died when she was in her fifties.
+In 1929, after finishing studying in a Yeshiva, Wolf migrated to Antwerp, Belgiumn where he joined his older brother Izak Baruch Kollender to work in the diamond industry.
+They arranged migration documents for their sister Meniche Fradel alias Frieda Blaugrund who arrived in Belgium in 1930 and who, a few years later, married Nathan Schnitzer, a Jewish refugee from Germany who would die of tuberculosis during the war.
+Wolf’s father and six other siblings would be sent to Belzec extermination centre where they all were murdered in August 1942.

-In March 1940 Wolf met Cypra Berlinski, the youngest of eight children.
+In March 1940 Wolf met Cypra Gitla Berlinska, the youngest of eight children.
 Cypra was born on 14 March 1912 in Pabianice, Poland, as the daughter of Jacob David Berlinski and Laja Maslo.
-Father Jacob David passed away when Cypra was four years old.
+Father Jacob David passed away in 1916 when Cypra was four years old.
 In 1926 mother Laja and her two youngest children Willy and Cypra migrated to Belgium.
-A year earlier, in 1925, Cypra’s elder sisters Szewa Mendel Berlinski and Liba alias Lena Berlinski had settled in Brussels.
+A year earlier, in 1925, Cypra’s elder sisters Szewa Mindel Berlinski and Liba alias Lena Berlinski had settled in Brussels.
 Szewa was accompanied by her husband Isaac Starz and their children Jacob David alias Jacques and Gerda.
-All worked as furrier merchants and Cypra too found a job in the fur industry.
+They worked as furrier merchants and Cypra found a job as an embroiderer.
 In 1927 another brother and sister arrived: Idessa alias Ida and Israel Berlinski.
 In 1933 brother Bruno Berlinski was forced to leave Germany and joined his family in Anderlecht where family life continued.
 Idessa Berlinski married Wigdor Klajn and had two children: Aline and Jacob alias Jacques Klajn.
 Israel met Rywka Frenkiel in a youth movement.
 Both were Zionists and left for Palestine as pioneers right after their marriage.
-Their daughter Aviva was born in Tel Aviv, but in 1936 they returned to Belgium where their son Jacques was born.
+Their daughter Aviva was born on 1 March 1935 in Tel Aviv, but in 1936 they returned to Belgium where their son Jacques was born on 16 December of the same year.
 Liba alias Lena Berlinski married Leon Guzy with whom she had a daughter called Charlotte.

 When Wolf Blaugrund and Cypra Berlinski met in March 1940, she was still in mourning.
 Her brother Willy had died of an infection in June 1939.
 The couple did get engaged and when Nazi Germany invaded Belgium Wolf joined the complete Berlinski family when they fled to France on 13 May 1940.
 The family settled near Toulouse.
-On 10 August 1940 Cypra and Wolf married religiously in Revel, France.
+In August 1940 Cypra and Wolf married religiously in Revel, France.
 As the situation deteriorated, the Berlinski family decided to return to Belgium.
-Cypra and Wolf came back in the summer of 1941 and lived at an apartment at Rue Georges Moreau 46 in Anderlecht.
-They obed all anti-Jewish decrees.
+Cypra and Wolf came back in the summer of 1941 and lived in an apartment at Rue Georges Moreau 46 in Anderlecht.
+They obeyed all anti-Jewish decrees.
 In February 1942 Wolf and Cypra married legally in Schaerbeek since Cypra had gotten pregnant.
 In the summer of 1942 they received an Arbeitseinsatzbefehl or work order, but Cypra’s brother Bruno Berlinski was suspicious.
-Cypra and Wolf listened to his advice and didn’t report themselves, but they did register their daughter Betti in the municipal Jewish register after she was born on 16 July 1942.
+Cypra and Wolf listened to his advice and didn’t report themselves, but their daughter Betti was registered in the municipal Jewish register after she was born on 16 July 1942.

 With the start of deportations in August 1942, the Berlinski family decided to go into hiding.
 Oldest sister Szewa Berlinski and her husband Isaac Starz tried to flee to southern France to join their daughter Gerda there.
 They were betrayed by their trafficker and were arrested.
 Szewa did not survive deportation via Transport 21 from Drancy, France.
 Isaac was deported with his wife but survived and was repatriated in 1945.
-Their daughter Gerda survived the war in the south of France with her husband John Lipsart.
+Their daughter Gerda survived the war in the south of France with her husband John Liebshardt.
 The other Berlinski family members remained in Brussels.
-Grandmother Laja Maslo, her daughter Idessa alias Ida, son-in-law Wigdor Klajn and grandchildren Aline and Jacques Klajn were taken in by Alfred and Klara Duval who lived at 541 Avenue Brugmann in Uccle.
-Wolf and Cypra together with Israel Berlinski and his wife Rywka Frenkiel hid at 459 Avenue Brugmann in an apartment rented by Bruno Berlinski’s half-Jewish wife Gertrude alias Gerda Trichy.
-Israel and Rywka placed their children Aviva and Jacques with a non-Jewish family, while Cypra and Wolf hid six-week-old Betti with a Belgian woman at Chaussée de Wavre in Brussels.
+Grandmother Laja Maslo, her daughter Idessa alias Ida, son-in-law Wigdor Klajn and grandchildren Aline and Jacques Klajn were taken in by Alfred and Clara Duval who lived at 541 Avenue Brugmann in Uccle.
+Wolf and Cypra together with Israel Berlinski and his wife Rywka Frenkiel as well as their nephew Jacques Starz hid at 459 Avenue Brugmann in an apartment rented by Bruno Berlinski’s half-Jewish wife Gertrude alias Gerta Tichy.
+Israel and Rywka had placed their children Aviva and Jacques with a non-Jewish family, while Cypra and Wolf hid six-week-old Betti with a Belgian woman at Chaussée de Wavre in Brussels.

-Cypra retrieved Betti and took her to the Duval home, but the baby cried a lot and the situation became too dangerous.
+After their family had been arrested, Cypra retrieved Betti from her hiding place and took her to the Duval home, but the baby cried a lot and the situation became too dangerous.
 Alfred contacted police officer Louis Paesen and his wife Anna Gryson who found a hiding place for Betti with Anna’s sister Odile Gryson in Aarschot.
-Odile, her husband Louis Ceulemans and their daughter Rosa had taken care of orphans and children of unmarried mothers before so the presence of a baby wasn’t suspicious.
+Odile, her husband Louis Ceulemans and their daughter Rosa had taken care of small children before so the presence of a baby wasn’t suspicious.
 Cypra only gave Betti up when Odile promised to come visit Cypra with the baby every month.
 Therefore Odile and Rosa came to Brussels every four weeks.
-During these trips Rosa met her future husband Richard Elseviers who was a tram driver.
+Rosa was engaged to Richard Elseviers who was a tram driver.
 He warned Odile and Rosa when Nazis were around.